 Sabrina Carpenter

-Carpenter moved to Island Records in 2021 and released the standalone single "Skin", which became her first entry on the US ''Billboard'' Hot 100.
-Her fifth album, ''Emails I Can't Send'' (2022), was supported by the US Pop Airplay top-10 singles "Nonsense" and "Feather".
-She opened for Taylor Swift at the Eras Tour in 2023, and achieved wider commercial success with her sixth album ''Short n' Sweet'' (2024).
-It became her first album to debut atop the US ''Billboard'' 200 chart and spawned the ''Billboard'' Global 200 number one singles "Espresso" and "Please Please Please".
+Carpenter moved to Island Records in 2021 and released her fifth studio album, ''Emails I Can't Send'' (2022) which was supported by the TikTok-viral single "Nonsense" and the Pop Airplay number-one single "Feather".
+She also opened for Taylor Swift on the Eras Tour (2023–2024).
+Her sixth studio album, ''Short n' Sweet'' (2024), became her first to debut atop the ''Billboard'' 200, produced the top-three Hot 100 singles "Espresso", "Please Please Please" and "Taste", broke various records and garnered several achievements, and also earned six Grammy Award nominations, winning two.

 Showing 1 - 3 results of 3 for search 'Sabrina Carpenter'